Mell Lazarus: Biography

 Lazarus was born in Brooklyn, to Sydney Lazarus, a successful glass-blower, and Frances (née Mushkin) Lazarus, nicknamed Frankie.
 Lazarus, who dropped out of high school, published his first cartoon at 16, and later enlisted in the U.S. Navy.

 During his twenties, he worked for Al Capp and his brother Elliott Caplin at the Capp family-owned Toby Press.
 In the mid-1950s, he created two children's syndicated comic strips for General Features, Wee Women and Li'l Ones.

 Miss Peach debuted on February 4, 1957, in the New York Herald Tribune, and ended up running for nearly 50 years.

 His comic strip Momma debuted on October 26, 1970.
 Although Lazarus based the title character on his own mother, she believed the character was based on his aunt, exclaiming, "You caught Aunt Helen to a tee!"

 In 1964, Lazarus talked about his background and working methods:

 Lazarus served as president of the National Cartoonists Society for two consecutive terms, from 1989 to 1993.

-In 1992, Lazarus made a cameo appearance in the Murder, She Wrote episode "The Dead File".